Delors/LectureDoc2/renaissance/folien.en.rst

         .. hint::

-            This is the last card nested in the top-level deck.
+            This is the last card in the top-level deck.